zapboy216/boca-boca-law/README.md

 Project Description

-## The project is a Single Page Application (SPA) for a software firm. with animated elements, internationalization support, and optimized images.
+## The project is a Single Page Application (SPA) for a law firm. with animated elements, internationalization support, and optimized images.

 ### Key Features